puppetlabs/design-system/README.md

 ## Testing

-You can run `npm test` in a package subfolder or `lerna run test` in the top folder to test all packages.
+You can run `npm test` in a package subfolder or `npm test` in the top folder to test all packages.

 ## Publishing